 Information will be provided on a variety of optional excursions that are not included in the price of the program

-The program cost includes: round trip airfare from Chicago to Japan, Ground transportation in Japan, Admissions and excursions as listed, Course materials, Hotel accommodations, Room and board.
+The program cost includes: round trip airfare from Chicago to Japan, ground transportation in Japan, admissions and excursions as listed, course materials, room and board.

 Not included in the program cost: tuition for 6-7 credit hours, passport fees, visa fees (if not a US citizen) optional excursions, personal expenses, some meals, telephone calls, checked baggage fee.

 Program fees may be subject to change due to increased costs of transportation or currency fluctuations that are beyond the control of the College.